 Exit at junction 15A and follow the A43 to Oxford.
 After passing the A5 junction you’ll see brown signs leading you to the circuit car parks.

 Exit junction 10 and follow the A43 towards Northampton.
 Soon after passing Brackley look out for the brown signs directing you to the circuit car parks.

-Parking is provided at the circuit near Luffield / Abbey.
-Individual tickets are available for Friday, Saturday and Sunday as well as a 3 day pass.
+There are official car parks at the circuit, no more than a 20-minute walk to the gates.
+Individual tickets are available to buy for Friday, Saturday and Sunday as well as a 3 day pass.
 You’ll need to book this in advance as it won’t be possible to buy parking tickets on the day and parking without a valid ticket will result in a hefty fine.
-If attending on Thursday, parking is free and does not need to be booked in advance.
-On all days parking for motorcycles is free.
+You have to choose either M1 or M40 when making your booking but on the day you can arrive from whichever direction you wish.

 Park and ride locations for Silverstone are just off the M1 (Junction 15a) and M40 (Junction 10 and 11).
-Take a note of the colour of your pass as that will determine which bus to take and hang on to the pass for the journey back to the car park.
+Take note of the colour of your pass as that will determine which bus to take and hang on to the pass for the journey back to the car park.

 For private vehicles, movement near the circuit will be restricted to those with parking passes so if you need to be dropped off and picked up the best best place to do so is the High Street in Silverstone village.
 This is about a 15 – 20 minute walk to the circuit gates.